 If you really love the sun, you might think about a spring and summer vacation to Svalbard, Norway.
 The sun doesn't set there from about April 19 to August 23 each year!

-Of course, these phenomena aren’t limited to only northern areas.
+Of course, these phenomena aren't limited to only northern areas.
 They also occur in southern regions near the Antarctic Circle.
-However, there are no permanent human settlements near the Antarctic Circle, so very few people experience these phenomena there.
+However, at most there are only about 1,000 people working in Antarctica per year, so very few people experience these phenomena there.